akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 allow large limits for *some* requests (or responses) but want to clamp down on all messages not belonging into that group.

-In order to give you maximum flexibility in defining entity size limits according to your needs the `HttpEntity` features a `withSizeLimit` method, which lets you adjust the globally configured maximum size for this particular entity, be it to increase or decrease any previously set value.
+In order to give you maximum flexibility in defining entity size limits according to your needs the @unidoc[HttpEntity] features a `withSizeLimit` method, which lets you adjust the globally configured maximum size for this particular entity, be it to increase or decrease any previously set value.
 This means that your application will receive all requests (or responses) from the HTTP layer, even the ones whose `Content-Length` exceeds the configured limit (because you might want to increase the limit yourself).
-Only when the actual data stream `Source` contained in the entity is materialized will the boundary checks be actually applied.
+Only when the actual data stream @unidoc[Source] contained in the entity is materialized will the boundary checks be actually applied.
 In case the length verification fails the respective stream will be terminated with an `EntityStreamSizeException` either directly at materialization time (if the `Content-Length` is known) or whenever more data bytes than allowed have been read.